kb-dk/newspaper-batch-event-framework/README.md

 SBOI-datasource
 --------------------------
-This module is an implemenation of the datasource interface by using the Batch-event-client to query SBOI for batches.
+This module is an implementation of the datasource interface by using the event explorer to query SBOI and DOMS for batches.

 Autonomous-component